What is Wireless Home Theater?

 This means that the speaker still has to be physically attached to a power source and an amplifier.
 The amplifier can be built into the speaker housing or, in the case of some setups, the speakers are physically attached with speaker wire to an external amplifier that is powered by batteries or plugged into the house AC power source.

 In other words, you may have eliminated the long wires that typically go from the signal source, such as a stereo or home theater receiver, but you still need to connect the "wireless" speaker to its own power source in order for it to actually produce sound.

-One new development that is getting attention as a practical wireless solution for home theater is employing a wireless powered subwoofer.
+Although full wireless speaker systems suitable for home theater applications are few, one practical wireless solution for home theater is the wireless powered subwoofer.
 Since subwoofers are typically self powered (the required connection to AC power) and they are sometimes located far from the receiver they need to receive the audio signal from, incorporating a wireless transmitter for the subwoofer into the receiver and a wireless receiver into the subwoofer is a very practical idea.

 This is becoming very popular on sound bar systems, where there are only two components: the main soundbar and a separate subwoofer.
 However, although the wireless subwoofer arrangement eliminates the long cable usually needed, and allows more flexible room placement of the subwoofer, both the sound bar and subwoofer still need to be plugged into a AC wall outlet or power strip.

 For more on Wireless Speakers and Wireless Subwoofers, read my additional article: The Truth About Wireless Speakers For Home Theater.

 Bluetooth technology has impacted the way consumers connect portable devices, such as headsets for cell phones.
 However, with the advent of wireless technology for home entertainment, Bluetooth is also a method for wireless connectivity in home theater systems.